-Grant, Almighty God, that all who confess your Name may be united in your truth, live together in your love, and reveal your glory in the world.
+For the communities of St. John's and our companion relationships with the Anglican Church of Southern Africa and the Episcopal Diocese of Jerusalem.
+In the Diocesan Cycle of Prayer, in thanksgiving for the life and witness of Thurgood Marshall.
+For Sean, our Presiding Bishop; and Mariann, our Bishop; and for all bishops and other ministers.
 Lord, in your mercy, People Hear our prayer.
-Intercessor People For the communities of St. John's and our companion relationships with the Anglican Church of Southern Africa and the Episcopal Diocese of Jerusalem.
-In the Diocesan Cycle of Prayer, for those who are to be confirmed, received, and reaffirmed at the diocesan service on May 10.
-For Sean, our Presiding Bishop; and Mariann, our Bishop; and for all bishops and other ministers.
-Lord, in your mercy, Hear our prayer.
-Intercessor People Guide the people of this land, and of all the nations, in the ways of justice and peace; that we may honor one another and serve the common good.
+Guide the people of this land, and of all the nations, in the ways of justice and peace; that we may honor one another and serve the common good.
 For Donald, our President, and for the leaders of Congress, the Supreme Court, and all who are in authority.
-Lord, in your mercy, Hear our prayer.
-Intercessor People Give us all a reverence for the earth as your own creation, that we may use its resources rightly in the service of others and to your honor and glory.
-Lord, in your mercy, Hear our prayer.
-Intercessor People Bless all whose lives are closely linked with ours, especially Grant that we may serve Christ in them, and love one another as he loves us.
-Lord, in your mercy, Hear our prayer.
-9 a.m.
-Led by Martha Ellison.
-11 a.m.
-Led by Chris Janson.

-Intercessor People Comfort and heal all those who suffer in body, mind, or spirit, especially Give them courage and hope in their troubles, and bring them the joy of your salvation.
-Lord, in your mercy, Hear our prayer.
-Intercessor People We commend to your mercy all who have died,, that your will for them may be fulfilled; and we pray that we may share with all your saints in your eternal kingdom.
-Lord, in your mercy, Hear our prayer.
+Lord, in your mercy, People Hear our prayer.
+Intercessor Give us all a reverence for the earth as your own creation, that we may use its resources rightly in the service of others and to your honor and glory.
+Lord, in your mercy, People Hear our prayer.
+Bless all whose lives are closely linked with ours, especially Grant that we may serve Christ in them, and love one another as he loves us.
+Lord, in your mercy, People Hear our prayer.
+Intercessor Comfort and heal all those who suffer in body, mind, or spirit, especially Give them courage and hope in their troubles, and bring them the joy of your salvation.
+Lord, in your mercy, People Hear our prayer.
+Intercessor We commend to your mercy all who have died,, that your will for them may be fulfilled; and we pray that we may share with all your saints in your eternal kingdom.
+Lord, in your mercy, People Hear our prayer.
 Priest Almighty and eternal God, ruler of all things in heaven and earth: Mercifully accept the prayers of your people, and strengthen us to do your will; through Jesus Christ our Lord.
+Amen.

-Amen .
-CONFESSION OF SIN AND ABSOLUTION Deacon Let us confess our sins against God and our neighbor.
-Silence.
+CONFESSION OF SIN AND ABSOLUTION

+Deacon Let us confess our sins against God and our neighbor.